-My love for puff pancakes is well-documented, and today I’m excited to show you another variation on a food I love so much!
-This version is a puff pancake with caramelized pears and vanilla.
-It’s basically the perfect brunch to make just for yourself or to serve a group!
-It sounds a lot more intricate and difficult than it really is, but it’s actually so easy to make!
+My love for puff Dutch baby pancakes is well-documented, and today I'm excited to show you another variation on a food I love so much!
+This version is a puff pancake/Dutch baby with caramelized pears and vanilla.
+It's basically the perfect brunch to make just for yourself or to serve a group!
+It sounds a lot more intricate and difficult than it really is, but it's actually so easy to make — you're going to love it.

 Caramelized Pear Puff Pancakes